-Some [61.06]% of loans in the provisional pool have a fixed rate of interest for a specified period lasting until, at the latest, [Oct 2010].
+Some 67.14% of loans in the provisional pool have a fixed rate of interest for a specified period lasting until, at the latest, December 2010.
 There is also the possibility of variable rate loans being subsequently converted into fixed-rate loans after closing, therefore the proportion of fixed-rate loans in the portfolio may be extended beyond that implied by the fixed-to-floating reversion schedule.

-To hedge its exposure to fixed and any converted capped-rate loans in a rising Libor environment, the issuer will enter into master interest rate exchange agreements with JPMorgan Chase Bank (rated 'A+/F1+') and ABN AMRO Bank NV (rated 'AA-/F1+').
+To hedge its exposure to fixed and any converted capped-rate loans in a rising Libor environment, the issuer will enter into interest rate swap agreements with JPMorgan Chase Bank (rated 'A+/F1+') and ABN AMRO Bank NV (rated 'AA-/F1+').
 Any increase in this exposure will be accompanied by a suitable extension of the hedging arrangements, funded from excess spread trapped in a subordinated position in the revenue priority of payments on the previous payment date.

-Around [1.83]% of the portfolio is charged against PML's or MTL's standard variable rate ("SVR"), which itself can be based on three-month Libor or the Bank of England Base Rate.
+Around 0.04% of the portfolio is charged against PML's or MTL's standard variable rate (SVR), which itself can be based on three-month Libor or the Bank of England Base Rate.
 The potential mismatch between three-month Libor to be paid on the notes and the SVR-based rates to be paid on the underlying loans will not be specifically hedged within the transaction.
 Also, the potential mismatch between the three-month Libor basis for the notes and the underlying PML and MTL loans based on when their reset dates occur each quarter is similarly not specifically hedged.
-Rather, PML has a threshold interest margin mechanism in this transaction designed to ensure that the weighted average contractual margin over three-month Libor on the reference portfolio as a whole will be at least 1.6%, rising to 2.0% after October 2011.
+Rather, PM14 has a threshold interest margin mechanism in this transaction designed to ensure that the weighted average contractual margin over three-month Libor on the reference portfolio as a whole will be at least 1.6%, rising to 2.0% after March 2012.
 Should the weighted average margin fall below these levels, the mortgage administrator will, under the mechanism, be obliged to increase the SVR on the pool or ensure that there are sufficient funds in the shortfall fund to maintain the minimum level.
-Fitch has stressed the threshold interest margin rate that is achieved in its 'AAA' and 'AA' analysis.
+Fitch has not given any credit for the threshold interest margin mechanism in its analysis.

-Fitch has also stressed the potential mismatch between tracker, SVR and Libor-linked loans with different reset dates than the three-month Libor paid on the notes, which has reduced the excess spread available to the transaction in such scenarios.
+Fitch has also stressed the potential mismatch between tracker, SVR and Libor-linked loans with different reset dates than the three-month Libor paid on the notes.
+This has reduced the excess spread available to the transaction in such scenarios.